 Developing an Employee Handbook (That People Actually Read)

-However, developing an employee handbook that people actually read and find useful can be a challenge.
-Especially for business owners and operators who find themselves stuck in the HR swamp.
-In this article, we will explore best practices for creating an employee handbook that engages and informs employees effectively.
+However, developing an employee handbook that people actually read and find useful can be a challenge, especially for business owners and operators who find themselves stuck in the HR swamp.

 The purpose of employee handbooks

-The handbook generally includes a welcome letter outlining the intentions behind the handbook, a table of contents, the company’s core values, and the policies the company finds most important and pertinent.
+The employee handbook generally includes a welcome letter outlining the intentions behind the handbook, a table of contents, the company’s core values, and the policies the company finds most important and pertinent.
 A brief company history may also be included.

 The handbook may be a simple Google Doc, or it could be a designed PDF.
 For a designed document, we recommend looking into Canva templates on Etsy like this one.